saiftynet/Term-Graille/README.md

 Tools in other languages have been used in publications, system monitoring tools and for games.
 Term::Graille allows Perl programmers access to a expanding set of features for developing simple general purpose graphics, graphing applications, games etc from the console.

+Assocoiated with Term::Graille is Algorithm::Line::Bresenham.
+The plotting primitives in The latter are used in Graille

 Features to be included are colors, sprites, maps, and more on user request.